dplusplus1024/bitcorn-hole/README.md

   These are placed under each cornhole board to detect beanbags and house the microcontrollers and sensors
 - A computer to run the user-facing webpage

 \* When using this particular microcontroller/sensor combo, qwiic cables may not work (unless there’s a workaround I'm missing).
 Instead, you'll need individual wires, which require soldering.
-Special thanks to [Dani Go](https://www.youtube.com/@bitcoineando) for her help with this!
+Thank you, [Dani Go](https://www.youtube.com/@bitcoineando), for your help with this!

 ## Code and Setup